James Turrell: Skyspaces

 Since 2009, Turrell's Third Breath, 2005 is part of the permanent exhibition of the Centre for International Light Art (CILA) in Unna, Germany.
 It is a camera obscura, consisting of two rooms: In the lower, cubic room (Camera Obscura Space), the visitor sees an image of the sky which is being reflected through a lens on the ground.
-In the upper, cylindrical room (Sky Space), the sky can be seen directly through a hole in the ceiling.Three Gems (2005) at the de Young Museum is Turrell's first Skyspace to adopt the stupa form.
+In the upper, cylindrical room (Sky Space), the sky can be seen directly through a hole in the ceiling.

+Three Gems (2005) at the de Young Museum is Turrell's first Skyspace to adopt the stupa form.
 At Houghton Hall in Norfolk, the Marquess of Cholmondeley commissioned a folly to the east of the great house.
 Turrell's Skyspace presents itself from the exterior as an oak-clad building raised on stilts.
 From the inside of the structure, the viewer's point of view is focused upwards and inevitably lured into contemplating the sky as framed by the open roof.

 Turrell's Dividing the Light (2007) incorporates both water and landscaping.
 This Skyspace is an open-air pavilion, with a canopy structure and aperture, lighting program, pool, and landscaping, situated in the Draper Courtyard at Pomona College.
 The 16 sqft canopy aperture mirrors the continuous pool below, which is surrounded by granite seating and landscaping.
 At its opening, David Pagel of the Los Angeles Times called it "one of the best works of public art in recent memory".

 His 2007 Deer Shelter Skyspace at Yorkshire Sculpture Park in England, commissioned by The Art Fund, was awarded that year's 2007 Marsh Award for Excellence in Public Sculpture.

-Other Skyspaces include the Kielder Skyspace (2000) on Cat Cairn in Kielder, Northumberland, England; Knight Rise (2001) at the Scottsdale Museum of Contemporary Art; Second Wind (2005) in Vejer de la Frontera, Spain; the Sky-Space (2006) in Salzburg, Austria; The other Horizon (2004) in Vienna, Austria (MAK-Branch Geymüllerschlössel); La Brea Sky (2013) at Kayne Griffin Corcoran;Su Wu (17 November 2015), Seeing the light: James Turrell unveils new work at Kayne Griffin Corcoran in LA Wallpaper.
-Hardanger Skyspace (2016) in Oystese (Norway), located by the Hardangerfjord and a part of The Art Centre Kabuso; the Skyspace Lech (2018) in Oberlech in Vorarlberg (Austria); the Ta Khut Skyspace (2021) in José Ignacio, Uruguay; and at Friends Seminary (2023).
+Other Skyspaces include the Kielder Skyspace (2000) on Cat Cairn in Kielder, Northumberland, England; Knight Rise (2001) at the Scottsdale Museum of Contemporary Art; SkySpace at Earl Neal Plaza (2004) at the University of Illinois at Chicago;Sky Pesher (2005) at the Walker Art Center; Second Wind (2005) in Vejer de la Frontera, Spain; the Sky-Space (2006) in Salzburg, Austria; The other Horizon (2004) in Vienna, Austria (MAK-Branch Geymüllerschlössel); Within Without (2010) at the National Gallery of Australia in Canberra; La Brea Sky (2013) at Kayne Griffin Corcoran; Hardanger Skyspace (2016) in Oystese (Norway), located by the Hardangerfjord and a part of The Art Centre Kabuso; the Skyspace Lech (2018) in Oberlech in Vorarlberg (Austria); the Ta Khut Skyspace (2021) in José Ignacio, Uruguay; the Green Mountain Falls Skyspace (2022) in Green Mountain Falls, Colorado, USA; and at Friends Seminary (2023).

+The Walker Art Center restored its 2005 Sky Pesher work in 2023 and worked with Turrell to convert the original cold cathode tubes, which were becoming impossible to replace, with LED lights.
+The change allowed for a wider range of colors compared to the original that was "shades of tinted white" at sunrise and sunset; now the lighting program is multicolored.
+The seats in this installation are heated.